ui-awesome/html-helper/README.md

 #### Validation

-`Validator` helper enforces strict types and approved values for your HTML logic.
+Enforces strict types and approved values for your HTML logic.

 ```php
 <?php